samsquire/nginx-lua-auth/README.md

 # nginx-lua-auth

 You can create an incredibly scalable hybrid static website by using Lua with Nginx.
+This uses the [lua-io-nginx-module module](https://github.com/tokers/lua-io-nginx-module#fileread)

 Users can be logged in but still reach 13,000 requests per second this is due to the website being partially static.